RadicalLedger/did-siop-lib/README.md

 This class provides primary functionality to for Self Issued OpenIDConnect Provider.

 ---
+#### static async getProvider(did: string, doc?: DidDocument, resolvers?:DidResolver[]):Promise<Provider>
+* Parameters
+  * did:string - fully qualified decentralised identity of the relying party
+  * doc?:DidDocument - Complete DID Document for the Relying Party [Optional]
+  * resolvers?:DidResolver[] - Array of resolvers (derived from DidResolver) to be used when resolving DIDs  [optional]
+* Return
+  * Promise\<Provider\>

+Create an instance of Provider and internally call setUser method to create an instance of Identity class

+---
 #### async setUser(did: string, doc?: DidDocument) ####
 * Parameters
   * did:string - fully qualified decentralised identity of the user